electronicgore/PTBF-soundboard/README.md

   }
 ```

-Then after launching the bot, pressing the hotkeys defined in the configfile (on the same computer/os/user that the bot is launched from) should play the respective sound or a random sound from the respective collection.
+Then after launching the bot, pressing the hotkeys defined in the config file (on the same computer/os/user that the bot is launched from) should play the respective sound or a random sound from the respective collection.

 Both sounds and collections are taken from the first channel defined in the `channels` section of the config file.